 - Have you been diagnosed with cancer?

-- What medications do you take, including over-the-counter drugs and dietary supplements?
+- What medicines do you take, including medicines you take without a prescription and dietary supplements?
 What are the daily dosages?

 - Have any close relatives had cancer?
 If so, what types of cancer?